CraftomeCJ/learningJournal/May2022/learningJournal20220510.md

 second => ask myself ==> if I could only do one thing on that list all day long, ==> which item on the list would add the most value to my company?
 Third => ask myself ==> the same question ==> If I could do only one more thing on your list of key tasks, which would be the second activity that contributes the most value to my company? last => ask myself again ==> ask yourself what the third most important task is.-->
-- [x] I will rebuild BentoApp using NPM init react native template with typescript and compile with Metro bundler from scratch with the help of Udemy & online tutorial in study table at 1130 to 1800pm today
+- [x] I will rebuild BentoApp using NPM init react native template with typescript and compile with Metro bundler from scratch in study table at 1430 to 1700pm today
 <!-- - [] I will do [most important work task here] with my laptop at 10am in the office table -->
 <!-- - [] I will do [second important work task here] with my laptop at 2pm in the office table -->
 <!-- - [] I will do [third important work task here] with my laptop at 4pm in the office table -->